vitessio/website/content/en/docs/reference/vreplication/v1/switchwrites.md

 **default** 30s

 <div class="cmd">
-SwitchWrites first stops writes on the source master and waits for the replication to the target to catchup with the point where the writes were stopped.
+SwitchWrites first stops writes on the source primary and waits for the replication to the target to catchup with the point where the writes were stopped.
 If the wait time is longer than filtered_replication_wait_time the command will error out.
 For setups with high write qps you may need to increase this value.